How Long Are Visual Novels?

 Writing density also matters.
 Some visual novels use terse, punchy dialogue while others employ detailed narration and internal monologue.
 Titles with voice acting tend to play slower because players often wait for voice lines to finish before advancing.

-Single route vs full completion
+Single story vs full completion

 How AI visual novels handle length